Projects must begin after October 1, 2017, and be completed by June 30, 2019

 Projects or programs that create space for Hoosiers to wrestle with the changes wrought by STEM innovation, both exciting and scary.

 As with all Indiana Humanities grants, successful proposals will include input from humanities scholars, including as advisers, presenters or facilitators.
 Because these grants fund projects related to sciences as well, we encourage applicants to include scholars from STEM fields when possible.

-Download the INcommon call for applications (below) for key themes, inspirational examples and full guidelines.
+Download the Quantum Leap Grants call for proposals (below) for key themes, inspirational examples and full guidelines.

 Quantum Leap Grants Call for Proposals & Grant Guidelines